 The consolidated financial statements include the accounts of LP and its majority-owned subsidiaries after elimination of intercompany transactions.
 The equity method of accounting is used for joint ventures and investments in associated companies over which LP has significant influence but does not have effective control.
 Significant influence is deemed to exist generally when the Company has an ownership interest in the voting stock of an investee of between 20 percent and 50 percent.
 The cost method of accounting is used for investments when LP has less than 20 percent ownership interest or the Company does not have the ability to exercise significant influence, and for investments in Qualified Special Purpose Entities, which are not consolidated.
 Those investments are carried at cost and are adjusted only for other-than temporary declines in their fair value.
 The carrying value of these investments is recorded in "Investments in and advances to affiliates" on the Consolidated Balance Sheets.
-LP's equity in the income and losses of these investments is recorded in "Equity in (earnings) loss of unconsolidated affiliates" on the Consolidated Statements of Income.
-See Note 9 for further discussion of these investments and advances.
+LP's equity in the income and losses of these investments and advances.
 Where our ownership interest is less than 100 percent but more than 50 percent, the minority ownership interests are reported in LP's Consolidated Balance Sheets.
-The minority ownership interest in LP's earnings (loss), net of tax, is classified as "Minority interest income (loss) of consolidated subsidiary" in LP's Consolidated Statements of Earnings.
-See Note 21 for further discussion of this investment.
+The minority ownership interest in LP's Consolidated Balance Sheets.
+The minority ownership interest in LP's Consolidated Balance Sheets.
+The minority ownership interest is less than 100 percent but more than 50 percent, the minority interest income (loss) of consolidated subsidiary" in LP's Consolidated Statements of this investment.